gbif/ssg-gb27/content/05_travel-accommodation/en.md

 ### Getting around in Alexandria

-Visit the following link for more information about getting around Alexandria: https://www.visitalexandriava.com/plan/maps-and-transportation/
+Visit the following link for more information about getting around Alexandria: [https://www.visitalexandriava.com/plan/maps-and-transportation/](https://www.visitalexandriava.com/plan/maps-and-transportation/).

-•	Walk King Street: The main thoroughfare in Old Town, bustling King Street is a walkable mile recognized as one of the “Great Streets” of America.
+- Walk King Street: The main thoroughfare in Old Town, bustling King Street is a walkable mile recognized as one of the “Great Streets” of America.
-•	Free King Street Trolley: Stops every two blocks from the King St-Old Town Metrorail station to the Potomac waterfront.
+- Free King Street Trolley: Stops every two blocks from the King St-Old Town Metrorail station to the Potomac waterfront.
-•	Parking: You'll find plenty of street and garage parking in Old Town, plus free parking in Del Ray and many other parts of the city.
+- Parking: You'll find plenty of street and garage parking in Old Town, plus free parking in Del Ray and many other parts of the city.
-•	Metrorail & Bus: Public transportation that will take you around Alexandria and into D.C.
+- Metrorail & Bus: Public transportation that will take you around Alexandria and into D.C.
-•	Water Taxis: Skip the traffic and dock just steps from the Wharf, Georgetown, the National Mall, Nationals Stadium or National Harbor.
+- Water Taxis: Skip the traffic and dock just steps from the Wharf, Georgetown, the National Mall, Nationals Stadium or National Harbor.
-•	Bikes: Rent a bike and pedal along the waterfront to George Washington’s Mount Vernon or into D.C.
+- Bikes: Rent a bike and pedal along the waterfront to George Washington’s Mount Vernon or into D.C.
-•	Taxis & Carshare: No need to bring your own car; get one in Alexandria or find out how to get a cab.
+- Taxis & Carshare: No need to bring your own car; get one in Alexandria or find out how to get a cab.

 ---

 ## General information

-### Electricity (voltage and which plugs to use)
+### Electricity
 For USA there are two associated plug types, types A and B. Plug type A is the plug which has two flat parallel pins and plug type B is the plug which has two flat parallel pins and a grounding pin.
 USA operates on a 120V supply voltage and 60Hz.

 ### Language